We are Bread and Badger®

 Read our interview in the ‘Quit Your Day Job’ feature on Etsy.com

 Here's Heather sandblasting a ceramic mug through the glaze:

 The name comes from the term “bread and butter,” because this is my main source of income, but I added the word “badger” because I was inspired by an article in National Geographic about honey badgers.
 Honey badgers are fearless creatures that will not back down from a fight, and are impervious to venom.
 They can kill animals many times their size and they eat bees and poisonous snakes.
 Quitting my job and starting my own business has been one of the hardest things I’ve ever done, and I’m inspired by those tough little creatures that can take on so much that other animals fear.

 I’d been selling shoes for a number of years before I decided I couldn’t take it anymore and I needed to draw full-time.
 I learned about glass etching in 2005 and I’ve been scratching surfaces ever since.

 Originally, I wanted to be a tattoo artist, but I found that glass engraving with a rotary tool was similar in technique, without the sterilization and possible regret.
 I’m still a tattoo collector and I use the idea of body art as an inspiration for my designs.

 In 2008, demand for my hand-carved designs became too high to fill, so my husband, Sean, quit his day job to help me transition to sandblasting.
-We now sandblast all our glassware and ceramics in our garage, using top-notch professional equipment.
+We now sandblast all our glassware and ceramics in our warehouse studio, using top-notch professional equipment.